braindef/word-stats/readme.txt

 Or follow me on Twitter: [https://twitter.com/FranOntanaya](https://twitter.com/FranOntanaya)

 == Changelog ==
+= 4.2 =
+* Feature: Common ignored keywords apply to the live stats too.
+* Fix: 'All authors' option in the reports page wasn't functional.
+* Fix: Keywords weren't counted separatedly for each author.
+* Fix: "they're" and "third" keywords not being ignored.

 = 4.1.0 =
 * Feature: The reports page can now display aggregate stats for all authors.
 * Fix: Invalid argument error in basic-string-tools.php